0xd5A1/documents/faqs.md

 ## What is CST?

-The CStable token (BST) is the token that holders will use to participate in the governance of the CStable DAO.
-CST is available as a BEP-20 token on Binance Smart Chain.&#x20;
+The CStable token (CST) is the token that holders will use to participate in the governance of the CStable DAO.
+CST is available as a ERC-20 token on Binance Smart Chain.&#x20;

 {% content-ref url="cst.md" %}
 [cst.md](cst.md)